tezos/tezos-mirror/docs/introduction/howtoget.rst

 .. note::

-   Every file related to OPAM is (by default) in ``$HOME/.opam`` which means that, first, OPAM installs are user specific and, second, you can get rid of everything by removing this directory (+ updating your rc files (``$HOME/.bashrc``, ``$HOME/.profile``, ``$HOME/.zshrc``, ``$HOME/.emacs``, ...) if you asked/allowed OPAM
+   Every file related to OPAM is (by default) in ``$HOME/.opam`` which means that, first, OPAM installs are user-specific and, second, you can get rid of everything by removing this directory (+ updating your rc files (``$HOME/.bashrc``, ``$HOME/.profile``, ``$HOME/.zshrc``, ``$HOME/.emacs``, ...) if you asked/allowed OPAM